Accountability and Learning

 Click here to download RCY’s CID fact sheet.

-In the tragic event that a child or youth receiving services from Ministry of Children and Family Development (MCFD) programs dies or suffers a critical injury, particularly where abuse and neglect are factors, the Representative for Children and Youth is responsible for working collaboratively with other public bodies in an effort to help inform improvements to services to help prevent similar injuries or deaths in the future.
+In the tragic event that a child or youth receiving services from the Ministry of Children and Family Development (MCFD) programs dies or suffers a critical injury, particularly where abuse and neglect are factors, the Representative for Children and Youth is responsible for working collaboratively with other public bodies in an effort to help inform improvements to services to help prevent similar injuries or deaths in the future.

 How are critical injuries and deaths referred to us?